Domestic Violence Restraining Orders

-- Restraining order laws are state laws and each state has different laws (also called a statute) that lay out the requirements for getting an order.
+- Restraining order laws are state laws and each state has different laws (also called statutes) that lay out the requirements for getting an order.

-- A restraining order or protective order is a legal order issued by a state court which requires one person to stop harming another person.
+- A restraining order is a legal order issued by a state court which requires one person to stop harming another person.
 It is also sometimes called a protection order, an injunction, an order of protection, or some other similar name.

 Below is general information explaining what restraining orders are and how they can help you.